zfrohardt/phase-3-nested-arrays-iteration-lab-part-1/README.md

-# Nested Data Structures: Printing Data Lab
+# Lab: Display Data from an Array of Arrays

 ## Learning Goals